-Where Is the Regulator on My RV?
+Where Is the Propane Regulator on My RV?

-The regulator needs to be next to the propane tanks because the first stage of the regulator needs to control the pressure right out of the tank itself in order to properly work.
+The regulator needs to be next to the propane tanks, because the first stage of the regulator needs to control the pressure right out of the tank itself in order to properly work.

-For more information on how RV propane regulators work check out this post here.
+For more information on how RV propane regulators work, check out this post here.

 I recently had to change out a bad propane regulator on my travel trailer.
 And during the process, I learned a lot about regulators and how they function.

-If you need to change out your RV propane regulator check out this post for information on how to install the new one and what you will need.
+If you need to change out your RV propane regulator, check out this post for information on how to install the new one and what you will need.

 7 Common Signs of a Bad RV Propane Regulator